How Debt Management Works

 Are you considering enrolling in CCCMD’s Debt Management Program (DMP)?
 How this affects your credit score will depend on the credit reporting policies of the individual creditors in your program.
 The financial skills you learn during the program will help you develop habits to improve your credit score.

-How can a credit counselor help me?
+How can a credit Financial Advocate help me?

-Your counselor will help you assess where you stand financially and work with you to develop a realistic monthly spending plan based on your monthly net income, living expenses, and debts.
+Your Financial Advocate will help you assess where you stand financially and work with you to develop a realistic monthly spending plan based on your monthly net income, living expenses, and debts.
 You’ll also learn about options to help you resolve your financial situation and receive resources to help you deal with related issues.
 Financial counseling is available by phone or face-to-face at CCCSMD’s offices in Maryland and Delaware.
 The personal information you provide is kept confidential.

-What credentials do credit counselors have?
+What credentials do credit Financial Advocates have?

 What do I need to do to repay my debt and be financially stable?